TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/File/Properties/Appearance.rst

     fileByUrlAllowed (boolean)
          Defines whether the button "Add media by URL" should be rendered.
-This button is used to include media URLs from e.g. Vimeo or YouTube.
-In addition to this, a valid online media identifier must be listed in the allowed list of :ref:`elementBrowserAllowed <columns-group-properties-appearance>`.
+This button is used to include media URLs from, for example, Vimeo or YouTube.

     elementBrowserEnabled (boolean)
         Hides or displays the element browser button in inline records